 How about educational things to do in Orlando when it rains?
 It might sound boring, but its easy to get lost in history and time will fly!

 Presidents Hall of Fame was once described by Ronald Reagan as a “true national treasure”.
 This fascinating exhibition in Clermont is jam packed with artifacts and memorabilia of US Presidents.
-There’s mini replicas of Mt Rushmore and the Lincoln Memorial and in incredibly details replica of the White House.
+There’s mini replicas of Mt Rushmore and the Lincoln Memorial and an incredibly detailed replica of the White House.

 Things to do in Orlando in the rain Presidents Hall of Fame